Type erasure

 In programming languages, type erasure is the load-time process by which explicit type annotations are removed from a program, before it is executed at run-time.
 Operational semantics not requiring programs to be accompanied by types are named type-erasure semantics, in contrast with type-passing semantics.
 Type-erasure semantics is an abstraction principle, ensuring that the run-time execution of a program doesn't depend on type information.
 In the context of generic programming, the opposite of type erasure is named reification.

 Type inference

 The reverse operation is named type inference.
-Though type erasure can be an easy way to define typing over implicitly typed languages (an implicitly typed term is well-typed if and only if it is the erasure of a well-typed explicitly typed lambda term), it doesn't require an algorithm to check implicitly typed terms.
+Though type erasure can be an easy way to define typing over implicitly typed languages (an implicitly typed term is well-typed if and only if it is the erasure of a well-typed explicitly typed lambda term), it doesn't provide rules of inference for this definition.